Skip Navigation

 How does the science of toxicology improve people’s lives?

-• Government agencies have a sound scientific basis for establishing regulations and policies aimed at protecting and preserving human health and the environment.
+• Government agencies have a sound scientific basis for establishing regulations and policies aimed at protecting and preserving human health and the environment from toxic pollution.

-• Companies, such as pharmaceutical and chemical, are able to develop safer products, drugs, and workplaces.
+• Companies, such as those in the pharmaceutical and chemical industries, are able to develop safer products, drugs, and workplaces.

 • Consumers have access to information that helps them make decisions about their own health and prevent diseases.

-Supporting grantees across the country.
-NIEHS has a long history of funding grants in toxicology and environmental health sciences.
-For example researchers supported through the NIEHS Division of Extramural Research and Training are working to develop new and improved models of toxicity that can help predict cancer and other adverse health outcomes that may result from fetal or early life exposures.
+NIEHS extramural research.
+NIEHS funds grants in toxicology and environmental health sciences, which primarily go to research universities or non-profit research institutions.
+For example, NIEHS-funded researchers are working to develop new and improved models of toxicity that can help predict cancer and other adverse health outcomes that may result from fetal or early life exposures.

 Toxicology in the 21st Century.
-Tox21 is a unique collaboration among four federal agencies, including NTP.
-This program develops innovative test methods to rapidly evaluate whether substances adversely affect human health.
-For example, Tox21 uses robotics in high-throughput screening (HTS), which is important for increasing the volume and speed of testing.
+Tox21 is a unique collaboration among four federal agencies, including NIEHS.
+This program, formed in 2008 and is ongoing, develops innovative non-animal test methods to rapidly evaluate whether substances adversely affect human health.
+For example, Tox21 uses robotics in high-throughput screening, which is important for increasing the volume and speed of toxicity testing.

 Further Reading